floriandheer/FastRak/README.md

 # Pipeline-Manager

-A professional pipeline management system for creative and business workflows, featuring a modern GUI interface and automated folder structure creation.
+A professional pipeline management system for creative and business workflows with GUI.

 ## Overview

-The Pipeline-Manager is a comprehensive toolkit designed to streamline various creative and business processes.
+The Pipeline-Manager is a toolkit designed to streamline various creative and business processes.
 It provides an intuitive interface for managing projects across multiple domains including audio production, visual design, web development, photography, and business operations.

 ### Key Features

-- **Professional GUI Interface** - Modern dark-themed interface built with tkinter
+- **Professional GUI Interface** - Dark-themed interface built with tkinter
 - **Multi-Domain Support** - Handles audio, visual, web, photography, and business workflows
-- **Automated Folder Structures** - Create standardized project folders instantly
+- **Automated Folder Structures** - Create standardized project folders for each domain
 - **Backup & Sync Tools** - Automated backup and synchronization utilities
 - **Extensible Architecture** - Modular design for easy additions and customizations